Oladeji19/SnakeMate/README.md

  # Project

-This is the *official* repo for our team, submiting to for the "Who Wants To Be A Hackionaire" Hackathon :smile:
+This is the *official* repo for our team, submitting to the "Who Wants To Be A Hackionaire" Hackathon :smile:

 ![alternate text](https://www.techiedelight.com/wp-content/uploads/2016/11/Snakes-And-Ladders-Problem.jpg)